MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 ![AI factory summary](media/aifactory_summary.png)

-Not all organization's MLOps requirements are the same.
+Not all organization's machine learning DevOps (MLOps) requirements are the same.
 The MLOps architecture for a large multi-national enterprise is unlikely to fit a small startup.
 Organizations start small and build up as their maturity, model catalog, and experience grows.